The Importance of Oral Hygiene During Childhood

 Even before infants develop teeth, you can start teaching them the practice of good oral hygiene habits (such as wiping down gums with sterile gauze).
 By the time your children grow their infancy teeth, they will be used to an established dental routine.
 And with modern superheroes and funky colors and flavors of toothpaste funky colors and flavors of toothpaste, training your kids to brush their teeth regularly has never been easier.

 Infants are born with around 20 primary teeth, or baby teeth, which start to come in at around six months of age.
 This primary dentition stage, or eruption of the child’s first set of teeth, continues until about two and a half years old.

-Establishing a good childhood routine includes proper oral hygiene practices and maintaining a healthy diet, consuming sugar in frequently.
-This is extremely important for healthy development of permanent teeth later in life.
+Establishing a good childhood routine includes proper oral hygiene practices and maintaining a healthy diet, consuming sugar infrequently.
+This is extremely important for the healthy development of permanent teeth later in life.
 Additionally, children should visit a dentist by the time they turn one or two years old, and have annual check-ups.

-A pediatric dentist will work to keep your child’s mouth clean, and prevent bacteria from growing.
-This in turn will minimize the chances of tooth decay, gum disease, or any other dental issues caused by improper oral care.
-A pediatric dentist will also have fun toys and rewards waiting at the office, to positively reinforce any office visits.
+A pediatric dentist will work to keep your child’s mouth clean and prevent bacteria from growing.
+This, in turn, will minimize the chances of tooth decay, gum disease, or any other dental issues caused by improper oral care.
+A pediatric dentist will also have fun toys and rewards waiting at the office, to positively reinforce visits.